 - Silver tarnish can easily be removed with an appropriate silver polish cloth.
+Rub the piece in one direction rather than circular movement.
 These are NOT recommended for contact with pearls so we suggest you remove pendants from chains before cleaning them.
 Also care should be taken if delicate gemstones are featured.
 Please note; silver plated finish can be worn away by over-zealous polishing!

 - Freshwater pearls are delicate items which can be harmed unless looked after correctly.
 The products that harm pearls the most are the perfumes, hair sprays, cosmetics and make up that we wear everyday.
 Along with other household chemicals, if sprayed near pearls these products can build up on the pearl and damage the surface of the pearl.
 The surface can become marked, dull, pitted and lose that luminous lustre that defines a freshwater pearls.